0xidm/solc-bin/Readme.md

 ## Maintenance

-Given my current workload, I'm cannot commit to maintaining this project.
+Given my current workload, I cannot commit to maintaining this project.
-I did this over the weekend because I needed something specific.
 Please reach out if you can help make this resource sustainable.